-Last year’s Hackathon was organised jointly by the Cambridge University Library and the QMUL School of History in the final week of April 2018.
+The Hackathon in 2018 was organised jointly by the Cambridge University Library and the QMUL School of History in the final week of April 2018.

-The week brought together former participants of the Digital Editing of Medieval Manuscripts postgraduate training programme to build prototype web apps using manuscripts from the Cambridge University Library Special Collections, going from concept to execution in just one week.
+The week brought together 13 former participants of the Digital Editing of Medieval Manuscripts postgraduate training programme from institutions in the Czech Republic, Italy and France.
+They built prototype web apps using manuscripts from the Cambridge University Library Special Collections, going from concept to execution in just one week.
+We focused on the theme of ‘glosses’, considering how to explore the complexities of commentary and marginalia.

 Blogs, tweets, and video